-Wax is my preferred option for use with antique or patinated wooden floors.
+Wax is my preferred option for use with antique or wooden floors with a bespoke patina.
 Waxing will give an unrivalled depth and beauty to the floor.
 A major advantage of a Wax finish is that it can be maintained and restored relatively easily and does not require specialist tradesmen to carry out this work.
 Both daily and periodic maintenance can be carried out by the property owner or cleaner.

 A waxed floor will never require sanding and sealing.
-Over time the floors beauty will be enhanced by scratches, scuffs, dents etc. Some would say that a waxed floor requires more maintenance than either Polyurethane or Oil.
+Over time the beauty of the floor will be enhanced by scratches, scuffs, dents etc. Some would say that a waxed floor requires more maintenance than either Polyurethane or Oil.
 This is true to some extent, initially at least.
-However, in the long run wax is favourably.
+However, in the long run, wax is favourable.
 Wax is a “little and often” approach to maintenance.

 If a waxed floor is cleaned with a moist cloth the floor needs to be dried and buffed off immediately (As you clean) with a dry towel.